-How Does a Reverse Mortgage Work?
+What Is a Reverse Mortgage and How Does It Work?

-Advantages of Taking Out a Reverse Mortgage
+Advantages of a Reverse Mortgage

-The Downsides of a Reverse Mortgage
+Downsides of a Reverse Mortgage

-Since it’s a loan, you’ll have to cough up some money for origination and application fees.
-There are less stringent requirements to qualify for this type of loan.
-But the rates tend to be higher since the lender is assuming a larger risk.
-If you have a substantial amount of value in your home, these fees can easily add up to a major expense.
-If the lender’s also charging a high interest rate, you may not actually get much money out of it.
+Since a reverse mortgage is technically a loan, you’ll have to cough up some money for origination and application fees.
+Interest rates also tend to be higher than a conventional mortgage since the lender is assuming a larger amount of risk.
+If you hold substantial equity in your home, these fees can easily add up to become a major expense.
+If the lender’s also charging a high interest rate, you may not actually get much benefit out of it.

 Residency requirements are also an issue with reverse mortgages.
 For example, if you end up moving into a long-term care facility, you’ll have to repay the loan in order to keep the property.
 You also need to think about the potential impact on your heirs.
 If they can’t come up with the money to pay off the reverse mortgage after you die, they have to sell the home.
 They can use other estate assets to clear the loan and keep the property but this diminishes the amount of their inheritance.